 Emissions in 2017 were over 27,000 tonnes less than in 2014 or a reduction of 15.3% in three years.

-The change to Low Energy Devices (LEDs) in all Government work, including in public lighting, as well as in private properties will have made a contribution, as well as a number of as yet small solar installations.
+The change to Low Energy Devices (LEDs) in all Government work, including in public lighting, as well as in private properties will have made a contribution, as well as a number of as yet small solar installations of the best RV solar panels that are portable.
 The Department of the Environment and Climate Change’s energy efficiency campaigns will also have assisted in this drop.
 This significant drop is despite an increase in the number of buildings in Gibraltar and shows that increased awareness and changes in behaviour are showing results.

 This reduction is even with the current use of diesel for power generation and is expected to become even greater when power is generated from gas.